Romanian Evangelical Alliance: Formation

-List of Presidents
+List of presidents

 This is a list of the Alliance presidents since its formation:

 Doctrinal differences

-Although similar in their beliefs, the three Romanian evangelical denominations are divided over 3 major aspects of the Bible that define them as being their own denomination:
+Although similar in their beliefs, the three Romanian evangelical denominations are divided over 3 major doctrines that define them as being their own denomination:

 Eschatology

-Pentecostals and evangelical Christians believe in the rapture of the Church prior to the Second Coming.
-After the great tribulation, Jesus will descend in Jerusalem and reign in the Earth for 1000 years before the Final Judgment.
+Some Pentecostals and Evangelical Christians believe in the rapture of the Church prior to the Second Coming.
+After the great tribulation, Jesus will descend in Jerusalem and reign in the Earth for 1000 years before the Final Judgment (a view called dispensational premillennialism).

 On the other hand, Baptists are generally amillennials, believing that Jesus's "1000 years reign" from Revelation 20 is metaphorical.
 They believe that the universal resurrection and Final Judgment will happen at the same time with Jesus's second coming and, immediately after, the Eternal Kingdom will be established.

 Ecclesiology

-While Pentecostals and Baptists ordain their ministers, the evangelical Christians have lay ministers.
+While Pentecostals and Baptists ordain their ministers, the Evangelical Christians have lay ministers.

 Spiritual gifts

 Pentecostals believe that spiritual gifts are still present in the church today.
 Those include signs and wonders, prophecy, healing and speaking in tongues.
 The latter is also seen as an indicator of Baptism with the Holy Spirit.

-Baptists and evangelical Christians are officially cessationists considering that speaking in tongues was a power that ceased with the end of the Apostolic Age.
+Baptists and Evangelical Christians are officially cessationists considering that speaking in tongues was a power that ceased with the end of the Apostolic Age.